ganigithub/ganigithub/README.md

 Here I save all my Python, R, Tableau Desktop, Jupyter Notebooks in different repositories.
 You are welcome to explore!

--  🏦 I'm currently doing an Internship at The AlgoTrading Page where I do Algorithmic Trading.
+-  🏦 I'm currently doing an Internship at The AlgoTrading Page where I do Algorithmic Trading by building strategies in Python.

 - 🤝 I'm Open to do Full / Part Time work in Data Science, Machine Learning, Python fields.